-CEQ was active in state and federal working groups to try to ensure stock lines were delivered to the communities it serves.
+CEQ was a participant in state and federal working groups to try to ensure stock lines were delivered to the communities it serves.
 The Australian Consumer and Competition Commission (ACCC) provided continued authorisations to allow for cooperation in response to the ongoing COVID-19 pandemic, to ensure the supply and fair and equitable distribution of retail products to Australian consumers.
-The National Indigenous Australians Agency (NIAA) set up an external working group during the last financial year to provide high-level expertise, share information. and develop solutions to food security risks arising from COVID-19, in remote Indigenous communities.
-CEQ was an active participant in this working group which continued through to 2020/21.
+The National Indigenous Australians Agency (NIAA) set up an external working group in 2020 to provide high-level expertise, share information, and develop solutions to food security risks arising from COVID-19, in remote Indigenous communities.
+CEQ was an active participant in this working group which continued through to 2021/22.

 The Covid-19 pandemic had a significant impact on store operations and CEQ's logistics chain.
-CEQ was able to work with staff and community to reduce uncertainty around food security and supply.
-Reports of southern panic buying from 'spot' lockdowns did not affect supply in CEQ stores during the financial year.
+CEQ was able to work with employees and community to reduce uncertainty around food security and supply.
+Reports of southern panic buying did not affect supply in CEQ stores during the financial year.